 □ Submitted works and reference materials will be returned only in exceptional circumstances.

-□ In the case of any accidental damage to or loss of submitted work, the organizer shall not hold responsibility.
+□ In the case of any accidental damage to or loss of submitted work, Neither the organizer nor Miraikan shall hold responsibility.

 □ Depending on the screening process, additional materials may be required.

-□ The Festival Office shall provide no information about the screening process before or after the official announcement.
+□ The Contest Office shall provide no information about the screening process before or after the official announcement.

-□ Submitted works and reference materials may be duplicated by the Festival Office.
+□ Submitted works and reference materials may be duplicated by the Contest Office.
 The use of such duplicated materials is limited to the purpose of jury screening.

 □ The organizers may duplicate, screen, publicly transmit (broadcast), automatically publicly transmit (publicize on a website), exhibit, translate, and take other actions free of charge regarding award-winning works, only within the scope of screening result announcements, exhibitions of award-winning works, or public relations for the 23rd and subsequent Japan Media Arts Festivals.